 We are in Rob Roy MacGregor country now and as we travel towards the impressive Rest and be Thankful pass there will be stories of cattle rustling and ancient clan rivalries to be told.
 Our descent will bring us into the Argyll Forest Park and then the little village of Arrochar.
 A short drive will take us back to Loch Lomond.
 It has 30 islands and we will get a good views of some of the larger ones as we make our way southwards.

 The Kilpatrick Hills will guide us towards Clydebank, the famous shipbuilding town and then Glasgow.
-Once we have bid farewell to our friends who are leaving us here we travel across Scotland to Edinburgh and the end of our tour.

 Rates & Dates